 Off-Campus lunch privileges will be tied to school discipline, attendance, and grades.
-If a junior is on the ineligibility list with an F in any class they will lose off campus lunch privilege for the week.

-For juniors and seniors, any combination of five office referrals will result in the loss of off-campus lunch for the remainder of the school year.
+- 1. If a junior or senior is on the ineligibility list, they will lose off campus lunch privilege for the week. - For juniors and seniors, any combination of five office referrals will result in the loss of off-campus lunch for the remainder of the school year. - 3.
 Any juniors or seniors who have five or more unexcused absences will lose off-campus lunch for the school year.

 The principal reserves the right to suspend off-campus lunch at any time.
-Any 18 year old student that loses off-campus lunch who subsequently signs themselves out so that they still get off campus lunch will be subject to discipline.
+Any 18-year-old student that loses off-campus lunch who subsequently signs themselves out so that they still get off campus lunch will be subject to discipline.